MFA vs 2FA

-Multi-factor authentication, or MFA, requires users to identify themselves through multiple verification measures and credentials before granting them access to data or payment methods.
-It’s an additional security layer that protects consumers’ online accounts and transactions against hacking and data theft.
+Multi-factor authentication, or MFA, requires users to identify themselves through multiple verification measures and credentials (factors of authentication) before granting them access to data or payment methods.
+It’s an additional security layer that protects online accounts and transactions against hacking and data theft.

 Two-factor authentication (2FA) is a common type of MFA that requires two of these factors to verify the user’s identity.
 Multi-factor authentication involves at least two of these factors or all three.